 NoSQL databases come in many flavors, with several leaders sporting unique characteristics.
-We’ll cover the top contenders—Apache Cassandra®, MongoDB, Apache HBase™, and Couchbase—across four key factors, to help you decide which is the best fit for your organization.
-But, first, to make sure we’re on the same page, let’s review NoSQL databases, their benefits, and how they differ from relational databases.
+We'll cover the top contenders—Apache Cassandra® (and its managed option, Astra DB), MongoDB, Apache HBase™, and Couchbase—across four key factors, to help you decide which is the best fit for your organization.
+But first, to make sure we're on the same page, let's review NoSQL databases, their benefits, and how they differ from relational databases.

 What is NoSQL?